February 16, 1968

 As we drank our Ca phe and talked (Hua would interpret), Papa-San told me of a French officer who brought the bicycle to Vietnam and rode the dirt roads.
 Papa-San cleaned the bike after the rides and kept it in good condition.
 When the French left Vietnam, the officer gifted the Helyett to Papa-San . . . it was about 20 years old.

 Papa-San’s style of riding was different.
-He leaned forward with his forearms resting on the hand grips, and his left hand gripped the stump of his right wrist.
+He leaned forward with his forearms resting on the hand grips, and his right hand gripped the stump of his left wrist.
 I asked him if he rode this way for stability, and he said, “No want VC to see hand.”
 Hua explained the missing hand marked him as an enemy of the NVA/VC.

 When we finished our chat, I stood up and saluted Papa-San French style (palm facing out).
 He accepted my salute by bowing to me.
 We enjoyed talking, and our curious friendship was developing.